Cumberland Plain: Rivers

-The Parramatta River is the most prominent river that flows within the Cumberland Plain.

 Rivers in the Cumberland Plain are prominent.
 The Nepean River rises to the south in the Woronora Plateau, and wraps around the western edge of the city.
 Parramatta River's headwaters are several local creeks including Toongabbie Creek and Hunts Creek, part of the upper Parramatta river catchment area.
 Hunt's creek flows from Lake Parramatta, a few kilometres North of Parramatta.
 Warragamba River flows 3.5 km north-east from the Warragamba Dam spillway to its confluence with the Nepean River.

 The south and southwest of Sydney is drained by the Georges River, flowing north from its source near Appin, towards Liverpool and then turning east towards Botany Bay.
 The other major tributary of Botany Bay is the Cooks River, running through the inner-south western suburbs of Canterbury and Tempe.
 The Georges River estuary separates the main part of Sydney's urban area from the Sutherland Shire.
 The Woronora River, on the southern edge of the Sydney Plain, flows in a steep-sided valley from the Woronora Dam to the eastern estuary of the Georges River.

 Minor waterways draining Sydney's western suburbs include South Creek and Eastern Creek, flowing into the Hawkesbury, and Prospect Creek draining into the Georges River.